 Champagne Characteristics

 There are a few characteristics exclusive to animals affected by champagne, which makes it one of the dilutions that can be visually identified with a reasonable degree of accuracy.
-Animals affected by this gene are born dark and tend to grow lighter with age.
+It is one of the few dilution genes that affect the skin as well, making it a dusty pink color.
+They can also have faint dorsal stripes, but dark like a true dun.
+Otherwise the champagne coat is very uniform in color, with no obvious counter shading.

 Metallic Sheen